 Jaguars are the only species of panther found in the Americas and unlike other cats, are good swimmers, heading to the river to feed on fish, turtle or caimans.
 Scared of humans, it’s more common to tread over a Jaguar’s muddy footprints than to be confronted by one in the wild.

-Those desperate to catch a glimpse of this beautiful yet elusive creature are best trying their luck at Kaa Iya National Park, home to an estimated 1000 spotted cats.
-Due to the park’s remote and largely untouched location, Kaa Iya is one of the premier places in Bolivia, if not the world, to spot a jaguar roaming freely.
+Those desperate to catch a glimpse of this beautiful yet elusive creature are best trying their luck at either San Miguelito Jaguar Conservation Reserve or Kaa Iya National Park.
+Due to their remote and largely untouched location, these two wildlife hotspots are some of the best places in Bolivia, if not the world, to spot a jaguar roaming freely.

 Tip: To increase your chances of seeing a Jaguar, book a tour with the knowledgeable and passionate team over at Nicks Adventures who record sightings on 80 percent of their trips!